GurkNathe/Celestialic/README.md

 # Celestialic

-A Minecraft Fabric mod adding various mobs and structures to the game.
+A mob intending to add numerous fish mobs and boss.